Botic van de Zandschulp: 2022: Wimbledon fourth round, maiden ATP singles final & doubles title, top 25

-2023
+2023: Masters fourth round & first top 5 win, Second ATP final

 Van de Zandschulp started his 2023 season at the Maharashtra Open in Pune, India.
 Seeded second, he reached the semifinals where he lost to Benjamin Bonzi.
 Seeded 32nd at the Australian Open, he was defeated in the second round by compatriot Tallon Griekspoor.

 In February, van de Zandschulp competed at the Rotterdam Open.
 He lost in the second round to sixth seed, world No. 11, and eventual champion, Daniil Medvedev.
 Seeded eighth at the Qatar ExxonMobil Open, he was eliminated in the second round by qualifier Alexandre Müller.
 However, in doubles, he and his partner, Constant Lestienne, reached the final and lost to Rohan Bopanna/Matthew Ebden.
 In Dubai, he beat sixth seed and world No. 14, Karen Khachanov, in the first round.
 He ended up losing in the quarterfinals to second seed, world No. 6, defending champion, and eventual finalist, Andrey Rublev.

-Seeded 28th at the BNP Paribas Open, he retired during his second-round match against Ilya Ivashka.
+In March, seeded 28th at the Indian Wells Masters, he retired during his second-round match against Ilya Ivashka.
+Seeded 26th, he got a first-round bye at the 2023 Miami Open, and reached his first Masters 1000 fourth round defeating Alexei Popyrin and third seed and world No. 4, Casper Ruud, for his first top-5 win of his career.

-Singles performance timeline

-Current through the 2023 ATP Tour.
+In April, seeded fourth this time in Munich, van de Zandschulp defeated Aslan Karatsev and Marcos Giron to reach the semifinals.
+Next, he upset second seed and world No. 10 Taylor Fritz in straight sets to reach again the final for his second top-10 win of the season and set up a rematch from the previous year with Holger Rune.
+He lost in the final to Rune in three sets, despite holding four championship points.

+In May, Van de Zandschulp hired fellow Dutchman Sven Groeneveld as his new coach, parting ways with long-time coach Lucassen.

+He reached his first Masters final in doubles at the 2023 Italian Open partnering compatriot Robin Haase.